 The new state-of-art Russian combat helicopter designed as Kamov Ka-52 Alligator is a next-generation reconnaissance and combat helicopter, now battle-proven and combat-ready.
 It is primarily designed to destroy tanks, armored and non-armored ground targets, and enemy troops and helicopters both on the front line and in tactical reserves.

-The helicopter can operate around the clock and in all weathers.
-The Ka-52 Alligator can provide target acquisition and designation for helicopter teams and ground troop command and control centers.
+The helicopter can operate around the clock and in all weather.
+The Kamov Ka-52 Alligator can provide target acquisition and designation for helicopter teams and ground troop command and control centers.
 It can also provide fire support for troop landings, fly routine patrols and escort military convoys.

 History and development

 In the early 1980s, while comparative tests of the V-80 (Ka-50 prototype) and the Mi-28 were being conducted, the Kamov design team came up with a proposal to develop a dedicated combat helicopter to conduct the battlefield reconnaissance, provide target designation, support and co-ordinate group attack helicopter operations.
 However, the economic hardships that hit the nation in the late 1980s hampered this new development program.

-This prompted Kamov’s Designer General to choose a modified version of Ka-50 on which to install the reconnaissance and target designation system.
+This prompted Kamov’s Designer General to choose a modified version of Kamov Ka-50 on which to install the reconnaissance and target designation system.
 The modified “Black Shark” required a second crew member to operate the optronics/radar reconnaissance suite.
-Kamov decided to use side-by-side seating arrangement, due to the verified improvements in co-operation between the crew members.
-This twin-seat version was designated Kamov Ka-52.

-Manufacturing of the first Kamov Ka-52 airframe began in mid-1996.
-Series production was started in autumn 2008.
-The 696th Instructor and Research Helicopter Regiment, based at Torzhok Air Base, is operating eight helicopters, in varying degrees of capability and/or modification, for research and development.
-In December 2010, four new, series-production Kamov Ka-52s were delivered to the Air Base of the 344th Centre for Combat Training and Aircrew Conversion.

-Design and armament

-The combat helicopter Kamov Ka-52 Alligator is fitted with signature control devices as well as electronic and active counter-measures.
-It meets the latest Russian and international standards for the technical operation of military combat helicopters.

-Now | The new state-of-art Russian combat helicopter designed as Kamov Ka-52 Alligator is a next-generation reconnaissance and combat helicopter, now battle-proven and combat-ready.
-It is primarily designed to destroy tanks, armored and non-armored ground targets, and enemy troops and helicopters both on the front line and in tactical reserves.

-The helicopter can operate around the clock and in all weathers.
-The Ka-52 Alligator can provide target acquisition and designation for helicopter teams and ground troop command and control centers.
-It can also provide fire support for troop landings, fly routine patrols and escort military convoys.

-History and development

-In the early 1980s, while comparative tests of the V-80 (Ka-50 prototype) and the Mi-28 were being conducted, the Kamov design team came up with a proposal to develop a dedicated combat helicopter to conduct the battlefield reconnaissance, provide target designation, support and co-ordinate group attack helicopter operations.
-However, the economic hardships that hit the nation in the late 1980s hampered this new development program.

-This prompted Kamov’s Designer General to choose a modified version of Ka-50 on which to install the reconnaissance and target designation system.
-The modified “Black Shark” required a second crew member to operate the optronics/radar reconnaissance suite.
-Kamov decided to use side-by-side seating arrangement, due to the verified improvements in co-operation between the crew members.
+Kamov decided to use a side-by-side seating arrangement, due to the verified improvements in co-operation between the crew members.
 This twin-seat version was designated Kamov Ka-52.

 Manufacturing of the first Kamov Ka-52 airframe began in mid-1996.
 Series production was started in autumn 2008.
 The 696th Instructor and Research Helicopter Regiment, based at Torzhok Air Base, is operating eight helicopters, in varying degrees of capability and/or modification, for research and development.
 In December 2010, four new, series-production Kamov Ka-52s were delivered to the Air Base of the 344th Centre for Combat Training and Aircrew Conversion.

 Design and armament

 The combat helicopter Kamov Ka-52 Alligator is fitted with signature control devices as well as electronic and active counter-measures.
 It meets the latest Russian and international standards for the technical operation of military combat helicopters.